Tom Heinsohn: Broadcasting career

 Heinsohn's broadcasting career began in 1966, calling play-by-play for WKBG's Celtics broadcasts, after being asked by Red Auerbach.
 He spent three seasons in this role before becoming coach in 1969.
 From 1990 to 1999, Heinsohn was the Celtics' road play-by-play man on WFXT, WSBK and WABU.
-In 1981, Heinsohn joined Mike Gorman as color commentator in the Celtics' television broadcasts; they became one of the longest-tenured tandems in sports broadcasting history.
+In 1981, Heinsohn joined Mike Gorman as color commentator on PRISM New England, which held the Celtics' television broadcasts.
+They became one of the longest-tenured tandems in sports broadcasting history.
 Occasionally, Bob Cousy made appearances with the tandem of Heinsohn and Gorman.
 On Celtics broadcasts, Heinsohn liked to point out players who displayed extra hustle to help the team by giving them "Tommy Points."
-One player in each game had exceptional play and hustle highlighted for the "Tommy Award".
-During broadcasts he was known for his sense of humor and indignantly questioning game officials when he felt calls against the Celtics were made in error.
+One player in each game had exceptional play and hustle highlighted for the "Tommy Award” During broadcasts he was known for his sense of humor and indignantly questioning game officials when he felt calls against the Celtics were made in error.
+He continued to announce Celtics games all the way up till the 2019 season.

 For a time in the 1980s, Heinsohn was in the same capacity during CBS's playoff coverage of the NBA (with Dick Stockton), calling four Finals from 1984 to 1987, three of which involved the Boston Celtics against the Los Angeles Lakers.
 Heinsohn also teamed with Brent Musburger, Verne Lundquist, and James Brown during his time with CBS.
 Heinsohn also called NCAA college basketball during the Men's Tournaments starting with the 1986–87 season, later devoting more time to calling college games for CBS than the pros, being used for regular season as well as tournament games until the 1990 NCAA men's basketball tournament.
 For NCAA games, Heinsohn was typically paired with Verne Lundquist.
 After the 1987 NBA season, Heinsohn was moved from the primary color analyst role to 2nd on the network's depth chart, being paired with Brent Musburger for the 1987–88 season, calling solely playoff games.
 Heinsohn in the 1988–89 season again only called playoff games, paired with Verne Lundquist.
 In his final season, Heinsohn called a regular-season game for CBS as well as early-round 1990 NBA playoff games with James Brown.

+In 2016 Heinsohn alongside his broadcasting partner Mike Gorman were inducted into the Massachusetts Broadcasting Hall of Fame.